 8pm in the marquee - Pub Quiz with John!
 Get a team together or turn up and we’ll get you in a team.
 Great way to ease into BSC, and always a laugh!

 SATURDAY: 'Once upon a Time' 📖

-Whether Disney or Brothers Grimm, grab your wants, rev up your magic carpets, and fire up the pixie dust as we dive into a land far far away!
+Whether Disney or Brothers Grimm, grab your wands, rev up your magic carpets, and fire up the pixie dust as we dive into a land far far away!

 SUNDAY: 'Intergalactic Disco!' 🤖